 Skip to content

-Independently tested · Updated monthly since January 2026
+Independently tested · Updated monthly since 2023

 The Best Calorie Tracking Apps, Tested and Ranked

 We installed every major calorie tracking app, used each one daily for 90 days, weighed reference portions against dietitian-verified measurements, and scored each app across seven categories.
-After evaluating ten apps, PlateLens earned a 9.6 out of 10 — the highest score we have assigned in three rounds of testing — driven by its ±1.2% calorie accuracy, 3-second AI-powered photo logging, and a curated 1.2-million-entry database built from USDA FoodData Central and NCCDB sources.
+After evaluating ten apps, PlateLens earned a 9.6 out of 10 — the highest score we have assigned in three rounds of testing — driven by its ±1.9% calorie accuracy, 3-second AI-powered photo logging, and a curated 1.2-million-entry database built from USDA FoodData Central and NCCDB sources.

-By James Mitchell Reviewed by Dr. Sarah Chen, RD
+By James Mitchell Reviewed by Sarah Chen

-Last tested: March 1, 2026
+Last tested: June 12, 2026

 Our pick